Mise à jour: 19 Sep 2023

 – Yves Flückiger, Rector, University of Geneva

-As follow-up, a Geneva Road Map was launched by networks and organizations in 2020 to strengthen the implementation of the resolution.
+The actions envisaged at the time were thwarted by the pandemic and its consequences, but the orientations of this Roadmap defined then remain fully relevant.
 Its preparation included an expert meeting to help articulate and put forward possible steps of action for the research, environmental and human rights communities to feed into human rights processes as well as environmental ones.

 Protecting EHRDs in Multilateral Agreements